-The Foundation is dedicated to working in partnership with other like-minded organizations and is proud to present the recipients of our first round of 2018 grants.
+The Foundation is dedicated to working in partnership with other like-minded organizations and is proud to present the recipients of our 2020 grants.

 We are looking forward to our next grant cycle.
 Please check our grant application deadlines.

 Thank you for your interest in our work.